-Transcript of opening address by DPM Tharman Shanmugaratnam at the Joint Opening Ceremony of the World Cities Summit at the Singapore International Water Week and CleanEnviro Summit, delivered on 9 July 2018.
+Opening address by DPM and Coordinating Minister for Economic and Social Policies, Tharman Shanmugaratnam, at the Joint Opening Ceremony of the World Cities Summit at the Singapore International Water Week and CleanEnviro Summit on 9 July 2018.

 His Excellency Ranil Wickremesinghe, Prime Minister Sri Lanka,